labdmitriy/labdmitriy.github.io/_posts/2022-05-21-distributions-vs-packages.md

 Examples: ['vision_utils-0.1.1', '0-._.-._.-._.-._.-._.-._.-0', 'sloth-ci.ext.docker_exec']
 ```
 <br>
-Additionaly I created visualization for names which contain one or multiple punctuation chars:
+Additionaly I created visualization for names which contain one or multiple punctuation chars using [matplotlib-venn](https://github.com/konstantint/matplotlib-venn) library:
 ![Python distribution names with punctuation](/assets/blog/2022-05-21-distributions-vs-packages/names_with_punctuation.png)
+Due to the technical reasons there is a space for intersection of all 3 punctuation chars, but it is an expected behaviour and explained [here](https://github.com/konstantint/matplotlib-venn/issues/12).

+**Findinds**
 Based on these results we can make several interesting conclusions:
 - There are more than half (~51%) of the distributions without any punctuation chars
 - A lot of distributions use only hyphens in their names (~43%)